ofenrohr/msi-keyboard-lights/README.md

   msi-keyboard-lights RRGGBB [RRGGBB RRGGBB]
 ```

-Either set the same color for all regions or set each region individually
+Either set the same color for all regions or set each region individually.
 Color format is red, green, blue written in two digit hex format